jltz83/R-Projects/README.md

-# Devcontainer with R Installation
+### Devcontainer with R Installation and Workbook for Loading Data

-This repository houses a devcontainer example that contains R & JupyterLab.